KohaILS/koha-manual-zh-cn/source/patrons.rst

    -  Manage contracts (contracts\_manage)

-      -  Grants the ability to add, edit and delete contracts with vendors
+      -  Grants the ability to add, edit and delete :ref:`contracts with vendors<vendor-contracts-label>`

    -  Manage currencies and exchange rates (currencies\_manage)

       -  The ability to access the :ref:`Currencies and exchange rates
          <currencies-and-exchange-rates-label>` configuration page.

+   -  Delete baskets (delete\_baskets)

+      -  Grants the ability to delete baskets

+      -  The staff member must also have the order\_manage permission to be able to view the baskets in order to delete them.

+   -  Delete invoices (delete\_invoices)

+      -  Grants the ability to delete invoices

    -  Manage EDIFACT transmissions (edi\_manage)

-      -  Grants the ability to access the :ref:`EDI account <edi-accounts-label>` administration page, the :ref:`library EANs <library-eans-label>` administration page and access sent :ref:`EDI messages <edifact-messages-label>`
+      -  Grants the ability to access the :ref:`EDI account <edi-accounts-label>` administration page, the :ref:`library EANs <library-eans-label>` administration page and access sent :ref:`EDI messages <edifact-messages-label>` ..
+       This sentence was left unfinished, but I'm not sure what other permission is needed (CCLR 2022-06-20)

-      -  In order to be able to send orders via EDI, your staff member also needs the
+       In order to be able to send orders via EDI, your staff member also needs the

+   -  Edit invoices (edit\_invoices)

+      -  Grants the ability to edit invoices (modify invoice information such as the invoice number, billing or shipping date, add adjustments, etc.)

+      -  The staff member will not be able to receive orders against an invoice unless they have the order\_receive permission as well

    -  Manage basket groups (group\_manage)

       -  Grants the ability to :ref:`create, edit, close and delete basket groups <create-a-basket-group-label>`

+   -  Merge invoices (merge\_invoices)

+      -  Grants the ability to :ref:`merge invoices <merging-invoices-label>`

    -  Manage baskets and order lines (order\_manage)